IObundle/iob-soc-sut/README.md

 This system's setup, build and run steps are similar to the ones used in [IOb-SoC](https://github.com/IObundle/iob-soc).
 Check the `README.md` file of that repository for more details on the process of setup, building and running the system without the Tester.

-The SUT's main configuration, stored in `iob_soc_sut_setup.py`, sets the UART, REGFILEIF and ETHERNET peripherals.
-In total, the SUT has one UART, one ETHERNET, and one IOb-native (provided by the REGFILEIF peripheral) interface.
+The SUT's main configuration, stored in `iob_soc_sut_setup.py`, sets the UART, GPIO, REGFILEIF and ETHERNET peripherals.
+In total, the SUT has one UART, one GPIO, one ETHERNET, and one IOb-native (provided by the REGFILEIF peripheral) interface.

 **NOTE**: For the time being, the ETHERNET peripheral is disabled as it has not yet been updated to be compatible with the new python-setup branch.